ShivanganaRawat/Multiparty-TCP-Chat-Application/README.md

 # Multiparty-TCP-Chat-Application

 Multiparty TCP Chat Application in C++.
 It uses the concepts of Socket Programming and Threading.
+For details take a look at the report.

 ## Screenshot
 <img src="example.png" alt="example" width="700"/>